RoboSSM: Scalable In-context Imitation Learning via State-Space Models: Abstract

 \section{Abstract}

 In-context imitation learning (ICIL) enables robots to learn tasks from prompts consisting of just a handful of demonstrations.
 By eliminating the need for parameter updates at deployment time, this paradigm supports few-shot adaptation to novel tasks.
 However, recent ICIL methods rely on Transformers, which have computational limitations and tend to underperform when handling longer prompts than those seen during training.
 In this work, we introduce \methodname{}, a scalable recipe for in-context imitation learning based on state-space models (SSM).
 Specifically, \methodname{} replaces Transformers with Longhorn -- a state-of-the-art SSM that provides linear-time inference and strong extrapolation capabilities, making it well-suited for long-context prompts.
-We evaluate our approach on the LIBERO benchmark and compare it against strong Transformer-based ICIL baselines.
-Experiments show that \methodname{} extrapolates effectively to varying numbers of in-context demonstrations, yields high performance on unseen tasks, and remains robust in long-horizon scenarios.
-These results highlight the potential of SSMs as an efficient and scalable backbone for ICIL.
+Through diverse experiments on the LIBERO benchmark, we demonstrate the effectiveness of applying SSMs to ICIL, achieving improved generalization to both unseen and long-horizon tasks than Transformer-based ICIL methods by handling longer contexts at test-time.
+These results show for the first time that SSMs are an efficient and scalable backbone for ICIL.
 Our code is available at \href{https://github.com/youngjuY/RoboSSM}{https://github.com/youngjuY/RoboSSM}.